 We all know that dogs fart and that it can stink to high heavens, so much that they can clear the room in an instant.
 Though you can air the room in which your doggo has let loose a one, such stink still can linger on their fur.
-Sometimes it can linger for hours, or until a next one which only serves to perpetuate a vicious cycle of stench.
+Sometimes it can linger for hours or until the next one that only perpetuates a vicious cycle of stench.

-Dog’s bed over time acquires the distinctive fragrance of its owner, but at a much higher concentration which makes it unpleasant.
+Dog’s bed, over time, acquires the distinctive fragrance of its owner, but at a much higher concentration which makes it unpleasant.
 After a bath, your dog may roll on it to regain their natural smell.
-If you bath them with a shampoo you like for its fragrance, your pooch may not like it.
+If you bathe them with a shampoo you like for its fragrance, your pooch may not like it.

 Taking Naps In Dirty Places

 Your dog could be taking naps in some corner of your yard that is not smelling pleasant, such as a heap of half-decomposed leaves, or even taking your dirty clothes out of your laundry basket and sleeping on them while you are away at work.
 Yes, intelligent breeds such as Aussies can teach themselves to remove any traces of using your dirty clothes for bedding.

 Naturally, some bacteria and fungi are present on the skin of dogs.
 Especially if they spend a lot of time outdoors, as Aussies prefer to, but under some conditions, those bacterial and fungi can start growing at an accelerated pace and cause your doggie’s feet to acquire a fragrance similar to fried potato chips.

 Dogs have sweat glands on their paws, and just like you would start smelling bad after exercising, they can easily become stinky too.
 If left unchecked, this could develop into a yeast infection, which is not as adorable as the name “Frito feet” makes it.